Our Seventh Featured Libation of the World Comes from Fabulous France

 The Marriage

 The cognac and orange distillate are carefully combined in Gaillon-Aubevoye, northwest of Paris.
-Master blenders skillfully follow the time-honored traditions passed down through the generations.
+Then, master blenders skillfully follow the time-honored traditions passed down through the generations.
 This is where the final product is put into the iconic bottle.
 The bottle is still shaped like a cognac and is finished with the famous red ribbon and red wax seal.
 The labeling is a symbol of authenticity and exceptional quality.
 It brings elegance to the distinctive bottle.

 Grand Marnier Fun Facts